Imagining Sustainable Fashion

-Connecting Cultures, in partnership with C.L.A.S.S., has launched an international competition for new visual imagery and innovative models of communication in sustainable fashion.
+Connecting Cultures and C.L.A.S.S. have launched the second edition of their international competition for new visual imagery and innovative models of communication in sustainable fashion.

-Beginning in October 2020, Connecting Cultures invites professionals in the creative industry to submit their out of the box solutions to communicate:
+Beginning 6 October 2021, Connecting Cultures invites all creatives, whether students or seasoned professionals, to submit their out of the box solutions to communicate:

-In creating proposals, candidates are free to explore not only more traditional media (e.g. editorial projects, fashion events, advertising, etc.) but also mix and match new digital and phygital paths, from social media to gaming, virtual immersive experiences, and more.
+Candidates are free to explore not only more traditional media (e.g. editorial projects, fashion events, advertising, marketing campaigns, etc.) but also mix and match new digital and phygital paths, from social media to gaming, virtual immersive experiences, and more.

 SUBMISSION GUIDELINES: DOWNLOAD PDF HERE!

 Please submit the following forms with your proposal:

 CONSENT TO THE USE OF THE PERSONAL DATA

 What type of projects are we looking for?

 Imagining Sustainable Fashion is an international competition for ideas and creativity, but also a wake-up call for every fashion brand that has ever invested in sustainability or innovation, but has failed to communicate this with its stakeholders.

 Anna Detheridge, Connecting Cultures and Giusy Bettoni, C.L.A.S.S.